axe MCP Server

 • URLs you explicitly request to analyze

-• Deque servers for API key validation and remediation (when called)
+• Deque servers for authentication (API key or OAuth 2.0 token validation) and remediation (when called)

 • Your local AI agent through MCP protocol